stemgene/Image-caption-with-LLM-and-Langchain/README.md

     * Image caption.
 Use this tool to describe the content of this image by the model of "Salesforce/blip-image-captioning-large".
 It will return a short caption describing the image.
     * Object detector.
 Use this tool detect objects by the model of "DetrForObjectDetection".
 It will return a list of all detected objects.
 Each element in the list in the format:"[x1, y1, x2, y2] class_name confidence_score."
 3. Implement `Langchain.agent` to call these two tools and get response from OPENAI API.

+**Note:** The files "functions.py" and "image_caption_Q&A.ipynb" are for test, won't affect on this project.